When do I submit a dispute?

-If you are unable to resolve the disagreement with the merchant/financial institution, you can submit a dispute form.
+If you are unable to resolve the disagreement with the merchant/financial institution, you can submit a dispute.
 The information you provide gives the details and documentation about the transaction and the steps you’ve taken to resolve the issue with the merchant.

 What is provisional credit?